Armaan-268/Notes_Extension/README.md

 ## Usage
 Click on the Razor Notes icon in the toolbar to open the extension popup.

-To add a note, click on the "New Note" button, enter your text, and click "Save".
+To add a note, enter your text in the input field, and click "Save Input".

-To bookmark a tab, click on the "Bookmark Tab" button.
+To bookmark a tab, click on the "Save Tab" button.
 The current tab will be saved as a bookmark.

 To view and manage your notes and bookmarks, click on the corresponding buttons in the extension popup.